ceyhunaydogdu/spring-samples/spring-web-oauth2-client/readme.md

 </dependency>
 ```

-## Setting up OAuth2 Client Registration with Google and GitHub
+## Setting up OAuth2 Client Registration with Google, GitHub and Okta

 First step for meeting **OAuth2** framework is to go through client registration process and get a valid `client-id` and `client-secret` from `the oauth-provider`.
 During registration, you need to specify redirect URI as following `{baseUrl}/login/oauth2/code/{registrationId}` template.